Thermophysical properties of argon gas from improved two-body interaction potential: Fit of the potential

-The restriction $V_\mathrm{rel}(0) = -31.91275$~a.u. was based on results of the CCSDT calculations using uncontracted aug-cc-pV5Z basis set and enforced during the fit.
-As no values of the relativistic asymptotic constants have been published published to date, we restricted the asymptotic expansion to $C^\mathrm{rel}_4$, $C^\mathrm{rel}_6$, and $C^\mathrm{rel}_8$ terms to reduce the possibility of over-fitting.
-All parameters appearing in the above formula were optimized during the fitting procedure.
-The mean absolute error of our fit is $0.05\,\sigma_\mathrm{rel}$, see Fig.~\ref{fig:relqedscat}.
+where $a_{ij}$, $\alpha_i$, and $\eta$ are adjustable parameters.
+As no values of the relativistic asymptotic constants for the argon dimer have been published to date, the $C_n^\mathrm{rel}$ coefficients were also treated as fitting parameters.
+We restricted the asymptotic expansion to only three leading terms, with coefficients $C^\mathrm{rel}_4$, $C^\mathrm{rel}_6$, and $C^\mathrm{rel}_8$, to reduce the possibility of over-fitting.